 In order to let your lovely voice flow and not see it join the dark side, there are some food items you should be wary of.
 You wouldn’t like to hear this but caffeine is up on the wall in the list of offenders.
 A natural diuretic, it dehydrates your throat muscles, which leads so muscle constriction.
 Tight muscles over an extensive time can damage your vocal cords, cause increased strain and lead to that dry raspiness you hear in your voice.
 Unfortunately, alcohol has similar effects as caffeine and should be avoided.
 Even mint directly escalates acid production.

-He gives out a list of food items on the DoctorOz blog that you should always be mindful of.
-Avoid, or limit the following as much as you can.
+Here's a list of food items on the DoctorOz blog that you should always be mindful of:

 1. Meats: Any meat with high fat content.
 Ground beef or marbled steak.5.
 Grains: Macaroni and cheese, pasta with marinara or a heavy cream sauce.

 2. Processed chicken products.

 3. Fats, oils and sweets: Chocolate, potato or corn chips, high-fat baked goods, creamy or oily salad dressings, coffee and alcohol.

 4. High acid fruits, veggies and acidic juices: Orange, grapefruit, cranberry, tomato, lemon, lime.
 Mashed potatoes, French fries, potato salad, raw onion and garlic.